SublimeText/LaTeXTools/README.markdown

   - If you **do not** currently have a `LaTeXTools.sublime-settings` settings file in your `User` directory (e.g., if you are installing LaTeXTools for the first time), you will be given the option to create one.
 The newly created settings file will be an exact copy of the default one, and will open in a tab for you to customize.
   - If instead you **do** have am existing `LaTeXTools.sublime-settings` file in your `User` directory, it will be opened in a tab for you to customize.
   - The `Settings - Default` menu option will open the default settings file **in read-only mode*.
 This may be useful if your existing settings file only contains a few options and you want to see what other options may be available without consulting this README file.
 * There is an alternative way to generate a user settings file.
-From the `Preferences | Package Settings | LaTeXTools` menu, or from the Command Palette, choose `Reconfigure and migrate settings`.
-This will **not** migrate settings from an existing `LaTeXTools.sublime-settings` file in `User`: it will merely create a copy of the default settings file, potentially clobbering your personalizations.
+From the `Preferences | Package Settings | LaTeXTools` menu, or from the Command Palette, choose `Reset user settings to default`.
+This will also create a copy of the default settings file, potentially *clobbering your personalizations*.
 This may be useful if you want to start customizing LaTeXTools from scratch.
 (This is no longer that relevant in 2016, but just for the record, if you have a pre-2014, old-style settings file, this option *will* import it).

 Introduction
 ------------